vazic/prometheus_snmp_vagrant/README.md

 If environment boot was completed without any errors, you should be example to access Prometheus GUI on port 9090 of your host machine.
 Try to open `http://localhost:9090/graph` in your browser.

 If successful, you can list all SNMP metrics by running simple query: `{job="snmp"}`

+You can access vEOS box with user/password: `admin/admin`